 By definition and design, birth control pills help prevent pregnancy.
 But the big benefit of birth control pills is that they’re significantly more effective than barrier methods like condoms, diaphragms, caps or sponges.
 When used correctly, those methods are 71 to 86% effective, depending on the type used.

-By taking the pill at the same time every day, you maintain a steady level of the hormones in your body, making it a very effective form of pregnancy prevention.
-With correct use, the pill is over 90% effective.
+By taking the pill at the same time every day, you maintain a steady level of the hormones in your body, making it a very effective form of birth control.

 What are some other benefits of birth control pills?
 Here are answers to your top questions

 Do birth control pills help with irregular periods?